Toylerrr/GameVault-Snake-Edition/README.md

 - **Dynamic Content:** Retrieves game titles and information dynamically from the Gamevault server then caches it.
 - **Appearance Customization:** Supports customization of color themes and appearance modes.
 Create your own: https://github.com/Akascape/CTkThemeMaker
 - **Download:** Current single download is working.

-## Things that dont work
-- **Server Management:** You still must have a windows computer to manage the server
-- **Game Remapping:** This client cant remap games to RAWG ids
-- **User Page:** This client doesnt have any user page with whats being played
-- **Playtime counter:** It doesnt track playtime as I didnt want to figure out a way to have it track time

-## Functionality: To be added
-- Image replacement
-- Multidownload and download managment page
-- Better setting menu
-- Detect Appdata folder on multi OS (instead of all settings and cache living next to the main file)
-- Background of games (Currently disabled due to long startup time and issues with tkinker)

 ## Steamdeck